 For the AutoML approach, we uploaded the COVID-19 and normal images to a Google Cloud Storage (GCS) bucket trained using AutoML Vision.

 We were able to achieve a precision rate of 0.989

 For testing on unseen images, we were able to get all detections correct except 1 out of 36 scans.
 The confusion matrix is seen as below:

 Although the model performs really well on unseen data, there is still not enough data.
 This is very much a proof of concept and we are trying out a few other options to continue to improve the models further.
 We will post updates here as and when we get more results.

 Check out a demo of this quick turnaround capability in Google Cloud on YouTube delivered by SpringML’s CTO, Girish Reddy.

 SpringML delivers data-driven digital transformation outcomes with an experimentation and design thinking mindset.
 We provide Google Cloud consulting and implementation services and industry-specific analytics solutions that deliver high-impact business value from data.
 SpringML is a premier Google Cloud partner with capabilities to plan, assess, deploy, and manage data-driven engagements.
-We have been awarded Google Cloud specialization based on our expertise and customer portfolio for Security, Data Management, Application Development, Data Analytics, Machine Learning, and Marketing Analytics.
+We have been awarded Google Cloud specialization based on our expertise and customer portfolio for Security, Data Management, Application Development, Data Analytics, Machine Learning and Marketing Analytics.